 - Integration of applied solutions with web sites and online stores

-- Implementation of additional functionality using third-party software, without changing applied solution configuration
+- Implementation of additional functionality using a third-party software, without changing applied solution configuration

 - Import and export of applied solution data